hnla/style-modules/README.md

 ###Submitting###
 All submissions should be made by creating a ticket on [trac.buddypress] (https://buddypress.trac.wordpress.org/newticket) and selecting `Style Module` as the ticket type.

-Upload your folder(files) complete with SC & readme.md
+Upload your folder(files) zipped complete with seperate SC & readme.md

 Add a brief description of your submissions styling purpose e.g _"styles the user message tables..."_

-Please add a simple screen capture that provides a quick visual reference to your module styling, (label it style-module.jpg as we will attempt to load this image file on the modules listing page)
+The screen capture will provide a quick visual reference to your module styling, (label it style-module.jpg as we will attempt to load this image file on the modules listing page and in the readme.md file please add a link to the image - see the example readme)

-A core BP developer  will download your submission and run a basic check for formatting standards and error free code, when two devs have signed off on the submission it will be uploaded to the BuddyPress github repo where it will be available for people to download.
+A core BP developer  will download your submission and run a basic check for formatting standards and error free code, when two devs have signed off on the submission the zip and SC/readme files will be uploaded to the BuddyPress github repo where it will be available for people to download.

 ###Updates###